h2oai/h2o-2/h2o-docs/source/userguide/general.rst

 Using H\ :sub:`2`\ O
 -----------------------

-Step by step instructions on how to use each of the algorithms and tools can be found in tutorials.
+Step by step instructions on how to use each of the algorithms and tools can be found in tutorials .
 Users have a variety of options for accessing and running H\ :sub:`2`\ O. For instructions on how to get started using H\ :sub:`2`\ O (for example through R, using Java, or via git-hub), please see the Quick Start Guides.
-New users may also find the glossary useful for familiarizing themselves with H\ :sub:`2`\ O's computing and statistics terms.
+New users may also find the :ref:`glossary` useful for familiarizing themselves with H\ :sub:`2`\ O's computing and statistics terms.